 It can be done anywhere with minimal equipment.

 How to do Good Mornings:

-- Stand with your feet hip to shoulder-width with your toes pointing straight and your knees bent slightly to get into starting position.
+- Stand with your feet hip-to-shoulder-width with your toes pointing straight and your knees bent slightly to get into the starting position.

 - Hold the bar behind your head with both hands.